Itsanexpriment/Coupon-system---Frontend/README.md

 # coupon-system

-third and last phase of the John Bryce Academy final project.
+third and last stage of the John Bryce Academy final project.

 A Frontend application that enables companies to issue and manage coupons as well as allowing customers to purchase coupons can be purchased by customers.
 * Built using React library.